spring-quan/learn_git/readme.txt

-git is a version control system. sit is free.
+git is a distribution version control system. sit is free.